 - a.
-An organization established based on the R&D results of "principal investigator, etc." (including the cases where the principal investigator, etc. is not directly involved in management and only holds the title of a technical adviser, or where the principal - b.
+An organization established based on the R&D results of "principal investigator, etc." (including the cases where the principal investigator, etc. is not directly involved in management and only holds the title of a technical adviser, or where the principal investigator, etc. only hold shares.) - b.
 An organization where the "principal investigator, etc." is appointed as an officer (including CTO but not a technical advisor). - c.
 An organization where the "principal investigator" holds shares. - d.
 An organization from which the "principal investigator" earns royalty income.